MDU-PHL/create_krakenDB/README.md

-		* Assumption 1: The default command assumes kmer length 31, it is not clear to me at the outset if this is suitable for MDU's purposes
+		* Assumption 1: The default command assumes kmer length 31, it is not clear to me at the outset if this is suitable for MDU's purposes.
+I say we go with 31 for now.
 		* Assumption 2: The default minimiser length is 12.
 This is a parameter that will mostly affect speed of search.
 				But, the exact effect of a value (faster/slower) queries must be empirically determined.
+I say we start with 12, unless we have reason to believe we can change this.
 		* Assumption 3: Maximum size of the DB.
 We can set a maximum size, which once reached, will cause Kraken to subsample kmer:taxon pairs to fit within the limits.
 Or, allow it to be as big as it needs to be.
 The default is to let it grow as much as it needs to.
+As an initial pass that might do us ok, so at least we can see how big it can get!
 		* Assumption 4: We can and should parallelise this step.
-I am thinking at 36 threads?
+I am thinking at least 36 threads?

 	4. OPTIONAL Thin the database
 	   Sample command: